dimstar/redirectorjs/README.md

 > `:~$ node redirection.js input-urls.csv my-output.csv`\
 > give me nothing and that is just what you'll get in return

-These control the regex that is providing a string match and a replacement string.

 ## Happy redirecting!

-This little tool is primary for use with wordpress's yoast plugin and its redirection import.
+This little tool is primarily for use with wordpress's yoast plugin and its redirection import.
 Of course you could use it to other ends.